-Although we allow photography at special events, we do so on the proviso that you focus your attention on your child and that you never post any images of any children, other than your own, on social network sites.
+Although we allow photography at special events, we do so on the proviso that you focus your attention on your child and that you never post any images of any children, other than your own, on social network sites without the express permission of that child's parents or carers.
 We ask every parent to sign an Acceptable Use Agreement when their child starts here to agree some basic ground rules.